The premise of the Cuckoo Nest plot is that a character is convinced that they are in an insane asylum (a Bedlam House

 - The Being Erica episode "Erica, Interrupted" has Erica wake up in the hospital she went to in the series premiere, where she's told that the events of the past three seasons took place in a two-week coma caused by anaphylactic shock incurred during the pilot.
 She tells the image of her dead brother that whether the events really occurred or not is irrelevant; she's grown from them.
 It turns out that the events were a final test before Erica 'passed' group therapy and became Dr. Erica.

-- In the Warehouse 13 episode "Don't Hate the Player", when Beatrix Potter's tea set brings the agents' worst fears to life, being trapped in a mental institution with her life in the Warehouse as a delusion is Claudia's worst fear.
+- In the Warehouse 13 episode "Don't Hate the Player", when Beatrix Potter's tea set brings the agents' worst fears to life, the worst fear of Claudia, who previously spent some time in mental institution, is that she is still in that mental institution receiving electroshock therapy, and that her life in the Warehouse is all a lie.

 - Before the Ravenloft setting was a game-world, it was a 1st Edition D&D module and its sequel, which feature the same villain but take place in completely different regions.
 One way it was suggested DMs might integrate them was to use either or both of them as a Cuckoo Nest, such that the PCs would periodically collapse with Brain Fever in one module and "wake up" in the other.